matricci/Arc-Custom/README.md

 ## Arc Custom GTK Theme ##
-Works perfectly on MATE.
-On the next versions, I'll make it work on GNOME, XFCE, Cinnamon, KDE plasma and maybe Openbox.
+There is a custom version of Arc Gtk Theme, mixed with Arc-OSX.
+Works nice on MATE and Gnome.
+At this moment I'm trying to make it work with LXDE and XFCE.